EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"starting x position of a slope\"
+"starting x position of a slope"

 LOWER BOUND